enkidevs/curriculum/javascript/javascript-core/functions-ii/functions-are-objects.md

 calc(subtract); // 1
 ```

-We don’t even need to give our functions a name.
+We don't even need to give our functions a name.

 A function without a name is called an anonymous function: